Galaxy Spin Transition Driven by the Misalignments between the Protogalaxy Inertia and Initial Tidal Tensors: Introduction

 Furthermore, it was pointed out that although the galaxy spins swing during the merging events, the tendency of their spin alignments with the local tidal fields would not change \citep{for-etal14,lee-etal18,wan-etal18,ML23b}.
-Since the orbital angular momentum of the galaxy progenitors themselves are also aligned with the intermediate principal axes, the spin angular momentum of the merged galaxies transferred from the orbital angular momentum should retain the alignments with the intermediate principal axes of the local tidal fields, as the original LTTT predicted.
+Since the orbital angular momentum of the galaxy progenitors themselves are also aligned with the intermediate principal axes of the local tidal fields, the spin angular momentum of the merged galaxies transferred from the orbital angular momentum should retain the same alignments tendency as the original LTTT predicted, although the scales would change.
 Most importantly, this conventional scenario based on the build-up of mass through merging process cannot easily accommodate the aforementioned type II and III spin transitions, which were found to occur even at fixed mass \citep{lib-etal13, TL13, ML23a,ML23b, LM23}.

 In our prior work \citep{ML23b}, a new scenario, dubbed the {\it density parity model}, was proposed for the radius-dependent spin transition, according to which the competition between the tidal compression and inner tension determines which principal axes of the tidal fields are aligned with the galaxy inner spins.
 Based on this model, a purely analytic formula for the transition threshold radii was derived and numerically confirmed to be valid in describing when the radius-dependent spin transition occurs and how the threshold radius evolves with redshift and varies with galaxy mass.
-Nevertheless, the density parity model is still incapable of coherently explaining the type I and II transitions of galaxy {\it virial} spins.
+Nevertheless, the density parity model is still incapable of coherently explaining the type I and II transitions of galaxy {\it virial} spins, i.e., the directions of galaxy angular momentum vectors measured at the virial boundaries \citep{ML23b}.